 Unemployment insurance has been made more accessible to the growing number of individuals who have lost their jobs or had hours significantly reduced due to the pandemic.
 For more information and to apply online for these benefits visit the Virginia Employment Commission

-The State Corporation Commission has issued an order directing utilities, such as electric, natural gas and water companies in Virginia, to suspend service disconnections for 60 days to provide immediate relief for any customer, residential and business, who may be financially impacted by COVID-19.
+Virginia's State Regulatory Agency has directed utilities, such as electric, natural gas and water companies in Virginia, to suspend service disconnections until August 31, 2020 to provide immediate relief for any customer, residential and business, who may be financially impacted by COVID-19.

-If you are currently experiencing, or at risk of facing (in the next 14 days), a housing crisis you can call the Homelessness Helpline (540) 358-5801
+If you are currently experiencing, or at risk of facing (in the next 14 days), a housing crisis you can call the Housing Helpline (540) 358-5801

 The Department of Medical Assistance Services has made changes to support people who are currently enrolled in Medicaid to ensure cost is not a barrier to treatment during this public health emergency.
 To more information on affordable health insurance options CoverVA.
 To learn more about other health benefits or apply online visit CommonHelp.